 Contact me

-I host a podcast called Through The Corporate Glass.
-Some recent episodes:
+I've hosted some episodes on a podcast called Through The Corporate Glass

 Java Annotations – a conceptual overview